analytixncs/naviga-analytics-docs/docs/informer/hearst-implementation.md

 To accomplish the output, we will need to take the User Group field and make all unique values in it their OWN field AND the values of each field must be the corresponding SecurityFieldValue values.

-We are going to use the `naviga.calculateAggregates` saved script to help.
-Make sure you have version 2, which include the `type` option.
+We are going to use the `naviga.calculateAggregates` saved function to help.
+Make sure you have version 2, which includes the `type` option.

 Using this function, we will group by the "UserGroup" field and do a special aggregation which will concatenate ALL the value from the following fields: